-Rice Stuffed Tomatoes is a hearty side dish that goes well with Sunday roast or any holiday meal.
+Rice Stuffed Tomatoes is a hearty side dish that goes well with any meal.
 In fact, this also makes a light lunch with crusty bread.
-Naturally dairy free, this recipe is easily made vegetarian.
+Naturally dairy-free, this recipe is easily made vegetarian.

 It is a simple recipe that can be made in advance and baked at the last minute, making it ideal for entertaining!